zulip/zulip/docs/testing/continuous-integration.md

 We run multiple jobs during a CircleCI build to run Zulip's test suites on our supported production platforms.
 They are currently:

-* bionic-backend-frontend-python3.6
+* bionic-backend-frontend
-* focal-backend-python3.8
+* focal-backend

-Each runs the Zulip backend test suites, using the indicated platform/OS and Python version.
+Each runs the Zulip backend test suites, using the indicated platform/OS.
 As suggested by the names, only one suite runs the frontend test suites, since those are not platform-dependent.

 Additionally, there a couple jobs designed to do an end-to-end test on Zulip's production installer:

-* bionic-production-build-python3.6
+* bionic-production-build
-* bionic-production-install-python3.6
+* bionic-production-install
 * xenial-legacy

 The `production-build` job builds a Zulip release tarball, which is